zovajs/zova/zova-docs/guide/essentials/scope/service.md

-# Api Service
+# Api

-Modules can centrally manage backend Api calls and package Api calls as `service` resources, making them easy to access in any module
+Modules can centrally manage backend Api calls and package Api calls as `api` resources, making them easy to access in any module

-## Create Api services
+## Create Api

 ::: tip
-Context Menu - [Module Path]: `Zova Create/Service`
+Context Menu - [Module Path]: `Zova Create/Api`
 :::

-Enter the name of service according to the prompt, such as `menu`.
-The VSCode extension will automatically create the code skeleton of `service`
+Enter the name of api according to the prompt, such as `menu`.
+The VSCode extension will automatically create the code skeleton of `api`

 Take the module `home-layout` as an example, and get the menu by calling the Api `/home/layout/menu/select`.
 Then, you can define the Api service as follows: